Toinane/colorpicker/README.md

 # Installation

-- For macOS / Windows : you can download [latest build here.](https://github.com/Toinane/colorpicker/releases)
+- For macOS, Windows and Linux : you can download [latest build here.](https://github.com/Toinane/colorpicker/releases)
-- For Linux : In future update.. :)

 #### **Happy Design !**